muhammadrivaldy/all-about-tech/basic_of_kubernetes.md

   Creating a node on Kubernetes will depend on the cloud server that we use.
 The way to create a node on GKE & Amazon EKS will be different.
 But, in the learning case, we are able to create a node with a Kubernetes object.
 Please remind in your mind, this is not the best way to do it.

-  Example of Kubernetes object for nodes:
+  Example a Kubernetes object of nodes:

   ```
   apiVersion: v1